 Popolo Italian Kitchen & Bar in South Bank serves up quite the Italian treats while at 1889 Entoeca in East Brisbane, expect the best in Italian fine dining.
 Check here for their very special offer, only available to VIPs – that is, Very Special Italians.

 Riverside, Mr & Mrs G Riverbar has plenty of warmth and generosity to offer with their fine wines menu or signature Florintini cocktail.
 From M&A in The Valley, Locanda Osteria & Bar brings antipasto and a glass of Prosecco to you and your friends.
 Cloudland’s incredible setting transports you around the world.
 Get into those oysters and enjoy the Garden of Swing right through to Super Saturdays.

 There’s nothing better than La Dolce Vita.
 Emporium Hotel in The Valley and Palazzo Versace on the Gold Coast are five star destinations where luxury boutique and custom design brings Armani and Versace to our doorstep.
 Go forth and indulge.

 Italian Wheels are sexy wheels, and Ducati in Tennyson are the monsters of the road.
 Or get into top gear with Lamborghini from Wickham Street in The Valley.
 More lights means more TRON – extra Italian, more power, more sexy.

 |THE ITALIAN KITCHEN|

-For forty years Angelo’s Fresh Pasta in The Valley has been serving up their Italian meals to your kitchen, while New Farm Deli dishes out wheels of cheeses and house made cured charcuterie for your very own antipasto.
+For forty years Angelo’s Fresh Pasta in The Valley has been serving up their Italian meals to your kitchen, while New Farm Deli dishes out wheels of cheeses and house-made cured charcuterie for your very own antipasto.
 Because that’s amore.
 Domestic Goddess Dominique Rizzo wants to educate your palate, with her book My Taste of Sicily taking you on an exploration into the foods and wines of Southern Italy – if not the tour itself.
-Book.
-Now.